#

 Pre-commit Hooks

-- Runs static analysis with
+- Static analysis

-- Checks for potential secrets
+- Potential secrets

 Install the hooks with: